 Oro Valley Home Inspection.
-Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley AZ.
-Sell or Buy Oro Valley AZ, Homes for Sale and Real Estate
+Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley Arizona AZ.
+Search Oro Valley Homes and Real Estate.

 Inspection day is often one of the most exciting moments of home buying because it’s likely the first chance you have to go inside the home since you made your offer.
 It’s also usually the last chance you’ll have until a final walkthrough.
 But more importantly, it’s your opportunity to make sure you know what you’re getting yourself into when it comes to the condition of the home.

 Home inspections can be reassuring, fun and exhausting all at the same time.

 Home inspections don’t just provide you with a list of problems you want to negotiate with the seller to fix or something catastrophic that makes you back out of the deal altogether.
 It will provide you a detailed report that is something of a “new owner’s manual” for the home.
 It will include maintenance tips and schedules you should follow.

 You should hire a licensed, professional inspector to conduct a thorough inspection.
 How do you choose one?
 Get recommendations from friends, Ian Taylor, Long Realty or an organisation like The American Society of Home Inspectors.
 Check their online reviews and study their websites.
 Get a sample report to make sure what they will produce is thorough.